This post may contain affiliate links.

 - Scrape aromatics to the side of the skillet.
 Add remaining oil and swirl to distribute.
 Add chicken; cook and stir until browned and beginning to crisp, about 7 minutes.

-- Add sugar, rice wine, and soy sauce; stir to combine and bring to boil.
-Lower heat and simmer until sauce has thickened, 12-15 minutes. (recipe note #1)
+- Add sugar, rice wine, and soy sauce; stir to combine, scraping up any browned bits, and bring to boil.
+Lower heat and keep at a high simmer until sauce has thickened to a sticky, deep golden brown, 12-15 minutes. (recipe note #1)

 - Turn off heat and stir in basil.
 Serve with hot cooked rice.